Vyson-Main/Sequential-vs-Parallel-Algorithms/README.md

 # Chrisa Lene Joy Bautista - Reflection
 # When Parallelism Was Beneficial or Unnecessary
-# Honestly, based on our results, parallelism wasn't clearly beneficial in any of the cases we tested on this machine.
-But I understand why it can be, based on the trend we saw.
+# Based on our results, parallelism wasn't clearly beneficial in any of the cases we tested on this machine, but I understand why it can be, based on the trend we saw.
 With a truly massive dataset tens of millions of elements and on a machine with more cores, the computation time for each chunk would grow large enough that splitting it across multiple cores would give a real advantage over doing it all on one.
 # For searching, I think parallelism would only make sense if you were searching through something much more expensive than a simple integer comparison for example, searching through very large text documents or doing pattern matching where each comparison itself takes significant time.
 # If I had to summarize what I learned.
 Parallelism isn't a free speed boost.
 It's a tool that only pays off when the work you're dividing is heavy enough to justify the cost of dividing it.
 For anything small or fast, sequential is almost always better.